MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_For.md

 properties:

 - **Index** represents the current index in the sorted arrays.
-- **Original** is the item in the sorted array of original filenamess at the current index.
+- **Original** is the item in the sorted array of original filenames at the current index.
 - **Padded** is the item in the sorted array of padded filenames at the current index.